-Website: www.marshall.edu/intercultural

-Location: East Hall Intercultural Center Hours: Monday - Friday, 8:00am - 5:00pm

-Information: Join us in the Marshall University Intercultural

-Center, newly opened in 2022, to nurture students as they aspire to become "citizens of the world."

-Our mission is to create an environment providing progressive learning experiences necessary to assist our students in the acquisition of skills, knowledge, and practices to successfully live, work and contribute to the well-being of others in a global society.
-We do so by creating student engagement initiatives, progressive and experiential educational programs, and highly individualized advising.
-We will create a diverse university of respect, learning, inclusion, and engagement.
+Website: www.marshall.edu/intercultural Contact: 304-696-4677 Location: East Hall Intercultural Center Hours: Monday - Friday, 8:00am - 5:00pm Information: Located in East Hall, the Office of Intercultural Affairs includes the Center for African American Students, the International Students Office, and the Lesbian, Gay, Bisexual, Transgender, Queer/Questioning+ Office.
+Our mission is to create an environment that provides progressive learning experiences through student engagement initiatives, progressive and experiential educational programs, and highly individualized advising to assist our students in the acquisition of skills, knowledge, and practices to successfully live, work, and contribute to the well-being of others in a global society.
+All are celebrated all are welcome.
+5